expo/expo/docs/pages/versions/v41.0.0/sdk/imagepicker.md

 ### `ImagePicker.requestMediaLibraryPermissionsAsync(writeOnly)`

 Asks the user to grant permissions for accessing user's photo.
-Alias for `Permissions.askAsync(Permissions.MEDIA_LIBRARY)`.
 This does nothing on web.

 #### Arguments